bucs110a0spring22/final-exam-conniedeng303/README.md

   I felt like JSON related topics were difficult for me to understand.

 ## KNOWN BUGS AND INCOMPLETE PARTS:
+ None.

 ## REFERENCES:
  None.

 ## MISCELLANEOUS COMMENTS:
  Not sure if the prof made a note, but he made an extension for my final (5/17/2022 Midnight) because my replit wasn't loading.
+Thank you!